Research Associate – Feb 2019 to Feb 2020

 Phoebe joined the ALRC in February 2019 as Research Associate and Associate to the Hon Justice Sarah Derrington, President of the ALRC.
-Phoebe has been a Legal Officer since February 2020.
+Phoebe was appointed a Legal Officer in February 2020.

 - Family Law